MichaelHussey/cp-ansible-playground/README.md

 Also check what username the ansible playbooks should be run under, in this case it's **D003446** and edit the *docker-compose-yml* file to set *ansible_user* to that value in the *target* container.

-Start the inventory (the first time around you should see it build your container images) and then exec into the 'ansible' one.
+Start the inventory (the first time around you should see it build your container images).
 ````
 docker-compose up -d
-docker-compose  exec ansible /bin/bash
 ````
 This should give you a container where you run ansible from, the expected number of target containers running, plus 2 stopped intermediate containers.
 ````